A Bigger Splash (1973 film)

 A Bigger Splash is a 1973 British biographical documentary film about David Hockney's lingering breakup with his then-partner Peter Schlesinger, from 1970 to 1973.
 Directed by Jack Hazan and edited by David Mingay, it has music by Patrick Gowers.
 Featuring many of Hockney's circle, it includes designers Celia Birtwell and Ossie Clark, artist Patrick Procktor, gallery owner John Kasmin and museum curator Henry Geldzahler.

+Analysis

 It is a fly-on-the-wall documentary, intercut with fictionalised and fantasy elements.
-It was groundbreaking and remains notable for its treatment of gay themes and its insights into his life and work during an important period in Hockney's life.
-The film takes its title from the 1967 painting A Bigger Splash, perhaps Hockney's best known Californian swimming pool picture.
+It is notable for its treatment of gay themes and its insights into Hockney's life and work.
+The film takes its title from the 1967 painting A Bigger Splash, perhaps Hockney's best-known Californian swimming pool picture and his best-known artwork at all.
 Hockney was initially shocked by its intimacy but later changed his mind.

+Home video

+A Bigger Splash was newly restored in 4K from the original camera negative by Metrograph and released on Blu-ray by Kino Lorber in 2020.